aandroni/pymc/docs/source/learning.md

 (learning)=
 # Learning

-I propose the following pattern to be followed in general.
-Each navbar section (which are the pages listed in the index toctree) should have an overview of the contents of the section and a hidden toctree to the pages within that section (if any).
-This will make the pages appear in the left sidebar for easy navigation while keeping the in page toc on the right sidebar.

 ## Getting started

 Start here to get acquainted with the core concepts of Bayesian analysis and PyMC.